Myth: Resistance weight training will stunt an adolescent’s growth.

 Truth: This is absolutely false.
 If weight training stunts growth, children shouldn’t run, jump, play, or exert themselves, lest they all be “stunted.”

-The concern is that resistance training will cause early fusing of the growth plates resulting shorter bones and shorter stature.
+This myth likely stems from a false concern that resistance training will cause early fusing of the growth plates, resulting in shorter bones and shorter stature.
 While that sounds scientific because the growth plate is the location of long bone growth, it is absolutely false because children put all sorts of stress on their growth plates from running, jumping, and playing like kids do.
 There are hundreds of pounds of pressure on children’s growth plates through normal play, and unless a bone is broken, all that stress is actually good for it.

 The half-truth buried in this myth is that a fracture through a growth plate, which is actually quite rare, can arrest cell replication and lead to uneven growth in that single bone.
 Lifting weights won’t, however, cause every bone in your body to stop growing!!